3Dori/DS_Project3_Hashing/README.md

 #Project 3: Hashing

+**Note: This is a group work.
+I work as a tester and hence all the code here is for testing the correctness of the code written by another group member.**

-Given a hash table of size N, we can define a hash function `H(x) = x%N`.
+Given a hash table of size N, we can define a hash function `H(x) = x % N`.
 Suppose that the linear probing is used to solve collisions, we can easily obtain the status of the hash table with a given sequence of input numbers.